HetorusNL/status-page/README.md

 the Semantic Versioning, also known as "semver", is used:
 version: `major.minor.patch`
 run one of the following commands:
-`yarn version --patch` // increments the `patch` number of the version
+`yarn release-patch` // increments the `patch` number of the version
-`yarn version --minor` // increments the `minor` number of the version
+`yarn release-minor` // increments the `minor` number of the version
-`yarn verison --major` // increments the `major` number of the version
+`yarn release-major` // increments the `major` number of the version
 all these three commands also create a git commit and git tag with the message:
 `v${npm_package_version}` (which is the major.minor.patch version)
 these three commands also perform a push to the master branch on github and push the tags